-There’s no limit to the number of wedding themes out there, and usually setting is a huge factor in creating your perfect look.
+There’s no limit to the number of wedding themes out there, and usually the setting of your wedding is a huge factor in creating your perfect look.
 But what happens if, by choice or necessity, you end up with a wedding theme that’s the polar opposite of your setting or venue?
 It’s time to get creative.
-Here’s how to throw an urban wedding in the countryside!
+Here’s how to throw an urban wedding in the countryside.

 Above, The Oak Tree of Peover, a beautiful barn wedding venue.